-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 What is your local audience saying about your competition?
 Are they sick of pizza restaurants and really want someone to bring something new to the area?

-Perhaps they are enthusiastic about local independent shops and wanting to support them more.
+Perhaps they are enthusiastic about local independent shops and want to support them more.

 How Does This Help Build New Business?

-This kind of information can help you to tailor your search marketing strategy, tone of voice and more.
+This kind of information can help you to tailor your search marketing strategy, tone of voice, and more.

 Go to places where your target audience members are talking freely about your local area.
 Find out what they want from their local businesses.